wojtekpiskorz/etch-js-coach/README.md

          // ...
        });
        ```
-   - Still apply early returns and checks (e.g. missing `detail` fields).

-IMPORTANT: PAGE PRESENCE & EARLY RETURNS
+### IMPORTANT: PAGE PRESENCE & EARLY EXITS

-- VERY IMPORTANT: **Never assume** that the “other” element (or its snippet) exists on the current page.
+- VERY IMPORTANT: Never assume that the corresponding element (or its snippet) exists on the current page.
   - It is normal that:
-    - element A is in a header template (not on all pages),
+    - element A lives in a header template (not on all pages),
-    - element B is in a specific page template (not on all pages),
+    - element B lives in a specific page template (not on all pages),
     - but both snippets may be loaded site-wide.

 - For every snippet:
   - Start by selecting the main element(s) it should control.
   - If the main element is not found:
-    - log a helpful `console.warn` and `return;` early.
+    - log a helpful `console.warn(...)`,
+    - **do NOT use a top-level `return` (modules cannot return)**,
+    - instead wrap your logic in an `init()` function (or similar) and perform early exits *inside that function*, **OR** guard your whole logic in an `if (!element) { console.warn(...); } else { ... }` block.

-  - When reading data attributes or globals:
+- When reading data attributes or window globals:
   - validate they exist,
-    - if not, log a clear warning and return or skip behavior.
+  - if not, log a clear warning and skip the behavior using the same pattern (early exit inside a function or a guard block).

-- The goal is that a snippet can safely run on ANY page where it’s loaded, even if the corresponding element or counterpart is missing.
+- The goal is that a snippet can safely run on ANY page where it’s loaded, even if the corresponding element or the counterpart snippet is missing.

 HTML & DATA ATTRIBUTES
 - I **always** have access to HTML in the builder or theme.